-First up the Scandanavian Country of Norway.
+First up is the Scandinavian Country of Norway.
 Is There Only One Approach?

 In Norway, childhood is very institutionalized.
-When a kid turns 1 year old, he or she starts going to Barnehage (Norwegian for “children’s garden”), which is basically state-subsidized daycare.
+When a child turns one, he or she starts going to Barnehage (Norwegian for “children’s garden”), which is basically state-subsidized daycare.
 Parents pay a few hundred dollars a month and their kids are taken care of from 8 a.m. to 5 p.m.
 Toddlers spend a ton of time outside at Barnehage, even in extremely cold temperatures.
 It’s not uncommon to see kids bundled up outside during a Scandinavian winter, taking a nap in their strollers.

 “There’s a sense that there’s just one right way to do things.
 And everyone does it that way.
 In America there are different parenting styles — co-sleeping, attachment parenting, etc. Here there is just one way, more or less: all kids go to bed at 7, all attend the same style of preschool, all wear boots, all eat the same lunch … that’s the Norwegian way.” ~Global Post